When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$: Theoretical Framework

 In this section, we will discuss the top quark polarization and how it can be used to probe entanglement and a possible violation of the CHSH inequalities in top quark pair production $t\bar t$ at the LHC.

-Due to its short lifetime $(\sim 10^{-25}~$s), the top quark decays before hadronization occurs $(\sim 10^{-24}$~s) and spin decorrelation effects take place $(\sim 10^{-21}$~s)~\cite{Mahlon:2010gw,ParticleDataGroup:2020ssz}.
+Because of its short lifetime $(\sim 10^{-25}~$s), the top quark decays before hadronization occurs $(\sim 10^{-24}$~s) and spin decorrelation effects take place $(\sim 10^{-21}$~s)~\cite{Mahlon:2010gw,ParticleDataGroup:2020ssz}.
 It implies that the top quark final states correlate with the top quark polarization axis as

 where $\Gamma$ is the partial decay width, $\xi_k$ is the angle between the final state particle $k$ and the top quark spin axis in the top quark rest frame, $p$ is the degree of polarization of the ensemble, and $\beta_k$ is the spin analyzing power for the decay product $k$~\cite{Bernreuther:2010ny}.
 The spin analyzing power $\beta_k$ is $+1$ for the charged lepton $\ell^+$ and $\bar d$-quark, $-0.3$ for the neutrino $\bar \nu$ and $u$-quark, $-0.4$ for the $b$-quark, and $0.4$ for the $W^+$ boson.
 The signs of $\beta_i$ coefficients are reversed for anti-top quark decays.